Croatia votes for new government as virus woes loom - France 24

 Plenkovic, meanwhile, is hoping the uncertain future will inspire voters to stick with HDZ, in power since 2016.

-Now is the time for "serious choices and not for political quackery", said the former MEP, who has dismissed his rivals as ill-prepared.
+Now is the time for "serious choices and not for political quackery", said the former MEP with strong backing from Brussels, who has dismissed his rivals as ill-prepared.

 Yet some Croatians are hungry for new faces in a country struggling with massive emigration driven by low salaries and corruption at home.